SkylineCommunications/dataminer-docs/CONTRIBUTING.md

    ![Base repository](~/images/base-repo.png)

 1. Enter a title and description for your changes and click *Create pull request*.

+   > [!NOTE]
-We recommend that you select the option *Allow edits by maintainers*, so that the documentation team will be able to correct any small issues (e.g. typos) directly.
+   > Make sure the option *Allow edits by maintainers* is selected when you create the pull request, so that the documentation team will be able to correct any small issues (e.g. typos) directly.

 ### There is a duplicate item in the TOC even though it only occurs once in the toc.yml